All Episodes

 I don't know if you remember that conversation.

-I we I honestly meant it in the most complimentary way as somebody that has done this now for decades.
+I honestly meant it in the most complimentary way as somebody that has done this now for decades.

-Many people have told me that I'm too nice, and they're probably you need a certain edge, you know, to that swamp, that sewer that is Washington, DC.
+You need a certain edge, you know, to that swamp, that sewer that is Washington, D.C.
+You really do.

-Um I love good I love the fact that you're serving again.
+I love the fact that you're serving again.

 I love that your relationship with President Trump has always remained strong.

-You were telling them to be smart, take it seriously, consult with their doctors and and make informed decisions.
+You're telling them to be smart, take it seriously, consult with their doctors and make informed decisions, which I think is good advice for everybody.

 I said, take it seriously.

-I don't know anything about your, you know, comorbidities or pre existing conditions or your current medical condition.
+I don't know anything about your, you know, comorbidities or pre-existing conditions or your current medical condition.

 I know nothing.

-I'm I'm not uh qualified to tell you.
+I'm not qualified to tell you.

-And people were insisting I tell them.
+I tell them.

 I'm like, I'm not.

-You would you were doing a better job than some of the people who have degrees in the area because they didn't mix common sense in it, and that counts for a lot.
+You were doing a better job than some of the people who have degrees in that area because they didn't mix common sense.

 It really does.

-All right, tell us about your new position.
+Tell us about your new position.

-And obviously health now is in the forefront.
+And obviously, health now is in the forefront.

-We really need to be looking at the conception of where does our food come from?
+And with Brooke Rollins, you know, we really need to be looking at the inception of where does our food come from, from the soil to the plate.

-And uh, you know, we're really suffering in our country from poor nutrition, which is really strange to say in a rich country like we have.
+And, you know, we're really suffering in our country from poor nutrition, which is really strange to say in a rich country like we have.

-And then you see them many years later, and they're just a total slab because they just haven't been paying attention and that's what's happened to us.
+But we're like that person that you knew who was young and fit, and then you see them many years later, and they're just a total slob because they just haven't been paying attention.

 But they don't use a lot of the artificial things that we use in our food.

-I have a very good friend who has diabetes or I should say had diabetes.
+I have a very good friend who has diabetes, or I should say had diabetes.

-Having said that, they got nothing to worry about, but people aren't gonna do it, but we have to do our best to convince them and to make available, particularly to people who live in some impoverished areas, we have to make available to them nutritious foods and we're removing from the SNAP program a lot of non nutritious foods and replacing them with more than twice as many as there were before.
+But we have to do our best to convince them and to make available, particularly to people who live in some impoverished areas, we have to make available to them nutritious foods.

 You know, I was really shocked.

-one of the things I think it was Julia Michaels who told me first is Europe will not import they hadn't been importing American produce or American beef and there are two major issues pesticides and hormones.
+What is amazing to me, one of the things, I think it was Jillian Michaels who told me first, is Europe will not import, or they hadn't been importing, American produce or American beef.

-And the same with poultry and they and I've had I I've all my friends that have ever been to Europe and I've been there myself and have ever tried the food there.
+And they, and I've had, I've spoken all my friends that have ever been to Europe, and I've been there myself, and have ever tried the food there.

 It's amazing.

-I can eat pizza and pasta which I never eat here.
+I can eat pizza and pasta, which I never eat here.

-I can't explain it but I do.
+I can't explain it, but I do.

-Caffeine I do like my coffee I'll have a couple of cups a day.
+I'll have a couple of cups a day.

-But um but I'm working on it.
+But I'm working on it.

 What does it mean?

-Why is that why can't we do what they're doing?
+Why can't we do what they're doing?

-Uh we don't need to put these artificial colorings in that are petroleum based and several other companies are also willing to do that.
+We don't need to put these artificial colorings in that are petroleum-based.

-So I think they've known all along that this was a problem and I'm sure there were people in those companies who were concerned about it but they didn't feel that they would have the backup if they uh became the the whistleblower.
+And I'm sure there were people in those companies who were concerned about it, but they didn't feel that they would have the backup if they became the whistleblower.

-So now a lot more people are feeling comfortable about it and I think we're gonna make very rapid progress as a result of that.
+And I think we're going to make very rapid progress as a result of that.

 Yeah.

-Well, obviously, we're going to be utilizing our many nutritional experts across the board, getting recommendations from them.
+Well, obviously we're going to be utilizing our many nutritional experts across the board, getting recommendations from them, but also looking at things that we're putting into the soil,

-And looking at ways that we can accomplish what they wanted to accomplish with those things, but do it in a safer way.
+the things that we're putting on growing fruits and vegetables, and looking at ways that we can accomplish what they wanted to accomplish with those things, but do it in a safer way.

-You know, look at the prices of beef, ground beef and things like that.
+You know, look at the prices of beef, ground beef, and things like that.

 And one of the things that I believe in is not reinventing the wheel.

-Let's see what they're doing.
+Let's see what they're doing and don't reinvent the wheel.

 We're very excited for you.